Upper Fraser, British Columbia: Community

-During the 1990s, payroll cheques were stolen from the planer mill.
-Previous vandalism prompted a police response when the school alarm was set off.
-The culprit, a bear, which had broken a window, escaped with a warning.

 Electricity, broadcast transmissions & communications devices

 During 1964, BC Hydro cleared a right-of-way and constructed high-voltage pylons from Willow River, 32 mi north to Summit Lake, and 20 mi east to Upper Fraser.
 The voltage increased to 138,000 on the existing Prince George-Willow River lines, reduced to 60,000 at the Willow River substation, and further reduced to 25,000 at the Upper Fraser substation, before distribution east to Sinclair Mills and west to Newlands.
 The network primarily served sawmills and other industries, which had formerly generated their own power.
 In 1970, the whole line was converted to 138,000 volts.

 In 1974, an automatic telephone exchange replaced hand cranking and party lines.
 After a 1981 referendum, telephone subscribers from Salmon Valley to Hansard opted for a fixed monthly charge for toll-free calling to Prince George.

 The CRTC approved cable television for the community in 1992, issuing a renewal in 1995.

 During the 2010s, fibre optics and satellite introduced high-speed internet connections to the area.